Brite Advisors Pty Ltd

 valuing the entitlements related to Minerva Notes at cost price.

-The Receivers have undertaken these adjustments, and produced Valuation Notices for most Beneficiaries.
+The Receivers have undertaken these adjustments and produced Valuation Notices for all Beneficiaries.

 The Court Orders establish a framework for Beneficiaries to access, review, and confirm or dispute their Valuation Notice.

 It is important to note that the value of a Beneficiary's Client AuM set out in their Valuation Notice is not the amount that the Receivers propose to distribute to the Beneficiary from the Client AuM.
 The Valuation Notice sets out the value of the assets that Brite Advisors ought to have held on behalf of the relevant Beneficiary as at 13 December 2023.
-The final distribution amount will be calculated as proposed in the Explanatory Memorandum and by reference to the Valuation Notice.
-Beneficiaries and Corporate Trustees have the opportunity to provide feedback and ask questions in relation to the proposed method of distribution as detailed in FAQ 26.
+The final distribution amount will be calculated as set out in the Distribution Methodology Orders dated 15 September 2025 and by reference to the Valuation Notice.
+Beneficiaries and Corporate Trustees had the opportunity to provide feedback and ask questions in relation to the proposed method of distribution.

 For various reasons stated in previous reports, including the variance in the Client Assets under Management (Client AuM), the comingled nature of Client AuM held by Brite Advisors and limited company records and access to Brite Advisors’ systems, the Receivers at present are unable to provide transaction histories and valuations other than as at 13 December 2023.

 The Explanatory Memorandum explains how the Receivers propose to distribute the Client AuM.
-Beneficiaries and Corporate Trustees were encouraged to read the document carefully, consider how it impacts them, seek appropriate legal and financial advice, and provide any feedback they may wish to provide to the Receivers (Consultation Period).
+Beneficiaries and Corporate Trustees were encouraged to read the document carefully, consider how it impacts them, seek appropriate legal and financial advice, and provide any feedback they wished to provide to the Receivers (Consultation Period).

 The Consultation Period concluded on 31 January 2025.

-The Receivers are proposing that the distribution be made as follows.
+The Receivers proposed that the distribution be made as follows.

 Beneficiaries will fall into six different categories, which will determine what pool of assets they are entitled to claim against, and how their distribution will be determined.
 Some Beneficiaries may have claims in multiple categories.